 Italy has come up with a classification of flour types, based on the fineness of the grind.
 Italy has classified their flour in three different types: 1, 0 or 00.
-These numbers indicate how fine or coarse the flour has been grinded.
-Where type 1 is a very coarse kind of flour, type 00 or “double zero flour” is grinded into a more fine kind of flour.
+These numbers indicate how fine or coarse the flour has been ground.
+Where type 1 is a very coarse kind of flour, type 00 or “double zero flour” is ground into a much more fine flour.
 Type 0 flour can be best compared with all-purpose flour, and is between the coarse grind of type 1 and the finer grind of the type 00 flour.

 What is the best pasta flour?

-The best type of flour you can use for pasta is type 00 (or double zero) flour that is intended for making pasta.
-This last bit is very important, as not every type of 00 flour is perfect for making pasta.
+There isn’t a straightforward answer for this, as different situations may call for different types of flour.
+However, as a thumb rule I advise that if you going to make pasta is that you choose type 00 (or double zero) flour that is intended for pasta.
+This last bit is very important, as not every type 00 flour is perfect for making pasta.

 Where to buy 00 flour for pasta?

-You will be able find all of these brands directly on Amazon, or you can try to find them in a store close to you.
+Refer to my recommended pasta flour at the top.
 All three brands are quite common and also sell a collection of other types of flour.
 Since I haven’t explored homemade bread etcetera I don’t know the quality of their other types of flour, but I can definitely recommend their type 00 pasta flour.

 In the table at the start of the page you can find the three types of flour that I most commonly use when making fresh homemade pasta.
 These are the three best types of flour for homemade pasta that I have come across.
 I also give a quick explanation what flour is most suited for different types of pasta and textures, as this depends on the flour as well.

-When you make eggless pasta, you want to use a more coarse grinded type of flour for your pasta, since you use water instead of eggs.
-The water isn’t a strong enough binding agent for the fine type 00 flour so want to use a flour that is made from a more coarse grind.
+When you make eggless pasta, you want to use a more coarsely ground type of flour for your pasta, since you use water instead of eggs.
+The water isn’t a strong enough binding agent for the fine type 00 flour so want to use a flour that is more course such as a good quality type 1 flour.